yiyangphd/yiyangphd.github.io/software.md

 title: Software
 ---

+- [**KNOT**](https://github.com/EddieFua/KNOT): A knockoff-augmented neural network for identifying risk variants and epistatic interactions in family-based association studies.

-- [**Knockoff-ML**](https://github.com/keiwong493/Knockoff-ML/): a knockoff machine learning framework for controlled variable selection and risk stratification in EHR data.
+- [**Knockoff-ML**](https://github.com/keiwong493/Knockoff-ML): a knockoff machine learning framework for controlled variable selection and risk stratification in EHR data.

 - [**KnockoffHybrid**](https://cran.r-project.org/web/packages/KnockoffHybrid): a knockoff framework for the identification of risk genetic variants in genome-wide association studies using hybrid analysis of both the trio and population designs.
 It implements the method in [**KnockoffHybrid: A knockoff framework for hybrid analysis of trio and population designs in genome-wide association studies**](https://doi.org/10.1016/j.ajhg.2024.05.003).